benjaco-edu/UFO-server-location/README.md

 Denmark     46.36.209.7 (dandomain) avg.
 13.0 ms
 ```

-This small experiment seems to back our claim from the hypothosis.
+This small experiment seems to back our claim from the hypothosis. (a ping test from our location to somewhere in asia has been omitted)

 # Thoughts
 The right way to investigate this issue is to monitor latency directly on our usecase, it can be done with new relic browser insight [1], which monitors the time it takes for each request, as well as information from where in the world the request is made.